MILCANN : A neural network assessed tSZ map for galaxy cluster detection

 where $F_{\rm SZ}(\nu)$, $F_{\rm CMB}(\nu)$, $F_{\rm IR}(\nu)$, $F_{\rm RAD}(\nu)$, and $F_{\rm CO}(\nu)$ are the spectra of tSZ, CMB, IR, radio, and CO emissions; $A_{\rm SZ}$, $A_{\rm CMB}$, $A_{\rm IR}$, $A_{\rm RAD}$, and $A_{\rm CO}$ are the corresponding amplitudes; and $N(\nu)$ is the instrumental noise.\\

-For $F_{\rm IR}(\nu)$, we consider a modified black-body spectrum with temperature $T_d = 17$~K and index $\beta_d = 1.6$.
-This assumption is representative of the dust properties at high galactic latitudes.
-The contribution from CIB fluctuations affects the flux measurement, but is not a major contamination from the point of view of the detection, i.e. spurious sources.
-For $F_{\rm RAD}(\nu)$, we consider a power law emission, $\nu^{\alpha_{\rm r}}$, with index $\alpha_{\rm r} = -0.7$ in intensity units representative of the average property of the radio emission.
-In order to compute the SED of the considered pixels, we use the Planck frequency maps from 70 to 857~GHz.
-First, each map is set to a resolution of 13 arcmin, i.e. the lowest resolution (70~GHz map).

-By contrast to \citet{agh14}, we compute the flux for each pixel and each frequency using a match-filter in $\ell$ space presented in Fig.~\ref{fl}.
-We choose this approach, rather than the aperture photometry to improve the photometry of tSZ sources.
-To build this filter, we assume the power spectrum, $y_\ell$, of a tSZ signal from a cluster with $R_{500} = 5'$ (point-like with respect to the Planck experiment), and a universal pressure profile \citep{arn10}.
+In order to improve the photometry of tSZ sources, we compute the flux for each pixel and each frequency using a matched-filter in $\ell$ rather than the aperture photometry used in \citet{agh14}.
+To build the matched-filter in $\ell$ equivalent to a Wiener filter, we compute the power spectrum, $y_\ell$, of a tSZ signal from a single cluster with $R_{500} = 5'$ (point-like with respect to the $Planck$ experiment) assuming a universal pressure profile \citep{arn10}.